A polynomial-time scheduling approach to minimise idle energy consumption: an application to an industrial furnace: Electric furnaces: modelling, optimal control and energy function

 \subsection{Solving the ordinary differential equation with a discontinuous right-hand side}

 Before formulating the main theorem of this section analysing the optimal control of system \eqref{eq:sys}, let us briefly recall the definition of the solution of the ordinary differential equation (ODE) with the possibly discontinuous right-hand side.
-To make it reasonably short and helpful to nonspecialist in the field of continuous-time dynamical systems theory, this overview is presented in a rather casual way; rigorous and detailed theory can be found, e.g. in \cite[Chapter~1]{1988:Filippov}.
+This overview is presented in a rather casual way; rigorous and detailed theory can be found, e.g. in \cite[Chapter~1]{1988:Filippov}.
 Indeed, as it will be seen, the optimal control is a discontinuous function in time and thereby after substituting it into \eqref{eq:sys} one gets ODE with discontinuous (in time variable) right-hand side.
 Namely, consider ODE

 The usual definition of the solution of \eqref{eq:ode-general} for its \emph{continuous} right-hand side $f(x,t)$ is that the solution $x(t)$ is a continuously differentiable function of time converting the above ODE into equality valid for all times.
 As there are infinitely many such solutions, the specific unique solution is determined by the so-called \emph{initial condition}